The Morning of the Magicians

+The Morning of the Magicians: Introduction to Fantastic Realism (Le Matin des magiciens: Introduction au réalisme fantastique) is a 1960 book by French journalist Louis Pauwels and Russian-French author Jacques Bergier.
+It covers topics like cryptohistory, ufology, the occult, alchemy, spiritual philosophy.
+The book is widely credited with the proliferation of numerous myths related to occultism in Nazism.

-Background
+Background and publication history

 Pauwels and Bergier worked on the book over five years, compiling voluminous documentation incorporated into the Bibliothèque nationale de France as Fonds Pauwels in 2007.
 Heavily influenced by Charles Fort's work and ideas, the authors' primary aim was to arouse the curiosity of their readership, stating "Let us repeat that there will be a lot of silliness in our book, but this matters little if the book stirs up a few vocations and, to a certain degree, prepares broader tracks for research".